RenruiLiu/InsViewer/README.md

 # Features
 1. Nobody knows you here!
 You can start a secret journey!
 2. Post some insteresting photos on it!
-3. Enjoy our pool photo filters..
+3. Enjoy our poor photo filters..
 4. Support English and Chinese
 ...

 # Platform Requires / Limits